mozilla-services/heka-py-raven/docs/source/config.rst

     * The severity is set to 3 (SEVERITY.ERROR)

-In the context of determining the source of the error, the 'fields' section of the metlog blob has 2 keys which are of particular interest.
+In the context of determining the source of the error, the 'fields' section of the heka-py blob has 2 keys which are of particular interest.

     * culprit: This is the function name that threw the